Yiddishland Pavilion Residencies 2024-2025

 In the first part of October 2025, the Sala-Manca group (Lea Mauas and Diego Rotman), a duo of artists and performers, will spend a few days at the Yiddishland Pavilion Residency, co-organized with La Storta exhibition and residency space.

-During their residency, they will develop a new edition of their continouos Sukkah project, adapting it to the local context of Venice.
+During their residency, they will develop a new edition of their continuous Sukkah project, adapting it to the local context of Venice.
 The project, an ongoing exploration spanning over a decade, builds on their long-standing work with the sukkah as a structure of radical imagination and cultural critique, transforming fragile architecture into a vessel for mobility, hospitality, and diasporic poetics.

 Sala-Manca (Lea Mauas and Diego Rotman) is a group of Argentinian born and independent artists that have worked mainly in Jerusalem since 2000 and in Toronto.
 The group creates in different fields: performance, video, installation, curatorial and publishing.
 Sala-manca’s works deal with poetics of translation (cultural, mediatic and social), with textual, urban and net contexts as well as social and political issues.